KugoDevOps/Practical-VPC-Peering-Guide/README.md

 The Marketing EC2 instance is connected via the Session Manager.
 From the **session manager**, the Marketing Instance tries to connect to the FinanceServer Instance but the connection fails again.
 <a href="https://imgur.com/4dpX0XM"><img src="https://i.imgur.com/4dpX0XM.gif" title="source: imgur.com" /></a>

-Peered VPCs do not authomatically accept all data between them.
+Peered VPCs do not automatically accept all data between them.
 Security features such as network ACLs and Security Groups still apply restrictions and access to the VPC.
 After modifying the security group rule:
 <a href="https://imgur.com/JdS3OQa"><img src="https://i.imgur.com/JdS3OQa.gif" title="source: imgur.com" /></a>